stjiao13/638project2/README.md

-## This is the team project of CSCE 638 : QA system with SQuAD dataet
+## This is the team project of CSCE 638 : QA system with SQuAD dataSet

 ---
 ## To start with